Uraharadono/SimpleRemotingExampleCSharp/README.md

 # Simple Remoting Example in CSharp / C#

-Project that shows simple usage of remoting in C# to expose classes over tcp over the network.
+Project that shows simple usage of remoting in C# to expose classes using tcp over the network.

 # TheServer_LoadingDll project